 Kempton Park WTW which was taken to appropriate assessment in the HRA of the Thames Water rdWRMP due to construction period disturbance impacts between 2071 and 2075.
 The Kempton Water Treatment Works is located approximately 520m from the South West London Waterbodies SPA & Ramsar.
 The proposed new shaft is approximately 220m from the SPA & Ramsar site.
 As such the proposals carry a risk of impacting upon the European sites and/or their qualifying features, namely over-wintering gadwall and shoveler.
 In addition, there is a non-designated waterbody at Kempton racecourse to the south that could be used as off-site functional habitat by the qualifying feature bird species of the SPA/Ramsar Site.
-Ultimately, the HRA of the Thames Water rdWRMP identified a series of construction-period mitigation measures very similar to those identified in this HRA of the
+Ultimately, the HRA of the Thames Water rdWRMP identified a series of construction-period mitigation measures very similar to those identified in this HRA of the Affinity Water rdWRMP for schemes 4010 and 4011.
+This enabled the HRA to conclude no adverse effects on integrity.
+Moreover, the Kempton WTW will be constructed between 2071 and 2075 and therefore long after schemes 4010 and 4011 are completed.
+As such no 'in combination' adverse effects will arise.

-26 Ricardo (2018) Thames Water Revised Draft Water Resources Management Plan 2019 Habitats Regulations Assessment
+&lt;sup>29 Ricardo (2018) Thames Water Revised Draft Water Resources Management Plan 2019 Habitats Regulations Assessment